 Wildlife experts for the first time will cull the crow population using airsoft rifles, which shoot plastic pellets, in parts of downtown Rochester.

-The Rochester City Council approved the escalation against the crows 6-1 Monday night, with only Council Member Molly Dennis dissenting.
+The Rochester City Council approved the escalation against the crows by a 6-1 vote Monday night, with only Council Member Molly Dennis dissenting.

-Crows have been a problem in downtown Rochester since the 1980s as up to 20,000 birds flock to the warm lights at night each winter, gathering themselves in groups (appropriately for this story) called a murder.
+Crows have been a problem in downtown Rochester since the 1980s as up to 20,000 birds flock to the warm lights at night each winter, gathering themselves in groups called a murder.
 The birds themselves are largely harmless, coming in droves in the late afternoon and leaving their perches in the morning.
-But their droppings pile up, creating hazards wherever they stay.
+But their droppings pile up.

 Rochester has worked with the Minnesota Department of Natural Resources and the U.S. Department of Agriculture (USDA) since 2012 to haze the birds into leaving the downtown area, with mixed results.

-Mike Schaber, parks and forestry operations manager, told the Rochester City Council on Monday night that city crews have started typically around November scaring the birds out of downtown with everything from laser pointers to starter guns filled with blanks, pots and pans, and even a shovel found at Mayo Clinic that made awful noises.
+Mike Schaber, parks and forestry operations manager, told the Rochester City Council on Monday night that city crews have started typically around November, scaring the birds out of downtown with everything from laser pointers, to starter guns filled with blanks, to pots and pans, to even a shovel found at Mayo Clinic that made awful noises.

-But the crows keep coming back, switching locations each year to congregate somewhere new.
-Some years it's Central Park, where the crows have plenty of trees to roost in.
-Last year it was the Plummer building, where the lights made for a warm welcome crows can't typically find elsewhere.
+But the crows keep coming back each year to congregate somewhere new.
+Some years it's Central Park, where the crows have plenty of trees to roost.
+Last year it was the Plummer Building, where the lights made for a warm welcome crows can't typically find elsewhere.

 "The key is to keep them from roosting, not only coming into town roosting and staying here, but getting them out," Schaber said.
 "It's a crap shoot."

 Trained USDA sharpshooters will use airsoft rifles from Dec.
-1-5 in parts of downtown to pick off crows in hopes they'll disperse throughout the city.
-The USDA experts will be in marked cars and working from about 3-11 p.m.; city staff say the type of pellets the USDA uses likely won't be able to knock out a window or harm people, in case something goes awry.
+1-5 in parts of downtown to pick off crows in hopes they'll disperse.
+The USDA experts will be in marked cars and working from about 3-11 p.m.
+City staff say the type of pellets the USDA uses probably won't be able to knock out a window or harm people, in case something goes awry.

 "They'll be shooting at a targeted spot, more than likely a tree," Schaber said.

-City crews will continue harassing the crows throughout the winter as they usually do.
-Staff say they have high hopes the crow culling will work.
+City crews will continue harassing the crows throughout the winter, as they usually do, but there are high hopes the culling will work.

 It's unclear how many crows will be culled.
-Minnesota doesn't typically allow people to hunt crows outside the season (typically a few weeks in July and October) unless crows are causing damage to property or people.
+Minnesota doesn't typically allow people to hunt crows outside the season (typically a few weeks in July and October) unless they're causing damage to property or people.

 Several council members were reluctant to condone killing crows.
-Mark Bransford said he had reservations about murdering them, while Dennis wondered if there were other ways to move the crows out of downtown.
+Mark Bransford said he had reservations, while Dennis wondered if there were other ways to move the crows out of downtown.